developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 App developers and administrators can use Android intents to determine programmatically which layouts are available in a device and to select and switch between layouts according to the input requirements of an application.

 ### Sending Intents
-The syntax defined in Enterprise Keyboard 2.0 permits multiple Enterprise Keyboard API calls as extras on a single intent action.
+The syntax defined in Enterprise Keyboard 2.0 (and higher) permits multiple Enterprise Keyboard API calls as extras on a single intent action.
 The syntax is as follows:

 	:::java
 	Intent intent = new Intent();